 A hospital birth record IS NOT a certified birth certificate.
 A certified birth

-certificate is issued by the state in which the child is born and can be obtained
+certificate is issued by the state in which the child is born.

-area of a public school and who is instructed at home shall be allowed to try out
+area of a public school and who is homeschooled shall be allowed to try out for

-for interscholastic activities on behalf of the public school in the same manner
+interscholastic activities on behalf of the public school in the same manner as

-as a pupil who is enrolled in that public school.
-Registration, age eligibility
+a pupil who is enrolled in that public school.
+Registration, age eligibility requirements,

-responsibilities, event schedules, standard of behavior and performance policies
+event schedules, standard of behavior and performance policies for homeschooled

-for home schooled students shall be consistent with those policies established for
+students shall be consistent with those policies established for students enrolled

 activities for the remainder of the school year during which the child was enrolled